danielperna84/custom_homematic/README.md

 # Homematic(IP) Local (WIP documentation)

 The [Homematic](https://www.homematic.com/) integration provides bi-directional communication with your HomeMatic hub (CCU, Homegear etc.).
 It uses an XML-RPC connection to set values on devices and subscribes to receive events the devices and the CCU emit.
-You can configure this integration multiple times if you want to integrate multiple HomeMatic Hubs into Home Assistant.
+You can configure this integration multiple times if you want to integrate multiple HomeMatic hubs into Home Assistant.
 If you are using Homegear with paired [Intertechno](https://intertechno.at/) devices, uni-directional communication is possible as well.

 **Please take the time to read the entire documentation before asking for help.
 It will answer the most common questions that come up while working with this integration.**